msjarrett/exercises/adventofcode2022/README.md

   with value 0, which makes the choice of head purely cosmetic.
 Then it was trivial.
     * Part 2, I only ever apply the key in the final result and during shifts.
 I do not trust Kotlin int math;
       they will happily overflow or underflow with no warning at all, which seems insane for a modern language.
+* Day 21: Conceptually not too bad, a quick reverse dependency graph.
+    * For part 2, I created an algebraic solver.
+There's a bug... somewhere... so I bisected to get the star.
+      I'm now trying to find where the bug is, but it's very difficult to find.
+* Day 22: Part 1 was easy enough, and I got to experiment with enumeration functions.
+  Part 2 was nasty and input-dependent (unless you're solving cube folding in code, which is unlikely).
+But I had some fun with `buildMap` as a result.